-- Acknowledgements.
-We acknowledge financial support to O.D. and A.O. from the Deutsche Forschungsgemeinschaft (SFB 754), to W.K. from the German Federal Ministry of Education and Research (FKZ 03FO608A, BIOACID), to E.G from Compute Canada and to J.S. from the EU FP7 project CARBOCHANGE (Grant no. 264879).
+Acknowledgements.
+We acknowledge financial support to O.D. and A.O. from the Deutsche Forschungsgemeinschaft (SFB 754), to W.K. from the German Federal Ministry of Education and Research (FKZ 03F0608A, BIOACID), to E.G. from Compute Canada, to R.J.M. from the funding support of the Australian Climate Change Science Program and to J.S. from the EU FP7 project CARBOCHANGE (Grant no. 264879).
 The research of D.B. was supported by the Office of Science (BER), US Department of Energy, Award DE-FG02-07ER64467.
-The - 20 work of E.G was supported in part by BP and Ford Motor Company through the Carbon Mitigation Initiative at Princeton University and under award NA17RJ2612 and NA08OAR4320752 from the National Oceanic and Atmospheric Administration, US Department of Commerce.
-The statements, findings, conclusions, and recommendations are those of the authors and do not necessarily reflect the views of the National Oceanic and Atmospheric Administration, or the US Department of Commerce. - 25 US Department of Commerce.
+The work of E.G. was supported in part by BP and Ford Motor Company through the Carbon Mitigation Initiative at Princeton University and under award NA17RJ2612 and NA08OAR4320752 from the National Oceanic and Atmospheric Administration, US Department of Commerce.
+The statements, findings, conclusions, and recommendations are those of the authors and do not necessarily reflect the views of the National Oceanic and Atmospheric Administration, or the US Department of Commerce.